Wguido/MorphoMapping/gui/USER_GUIDE.md

 The heatmap includes dendrograms showing hierarchical relationships between features (left) and clusters (top).
 It's saved as PNG (high resolution) and the underlying data is saved as CSV for further analysis.

+**Group-Cluster Bar Graphs:**
+Click "📊 Group-Cluster Bar Graphs" to create publication-quality bar graphs showing group differences within each cluster.
+This analysis:
+- Creates one graph per cluster
+- X-axis: Groups (from metadata)
+- Y-axis: Percentage of cells from each group that are in the cluster
+- Includes SEM error bars and individual data points (one per sample/replicate)
+- Shows statistical significance markers (*, **, ***) only for significant comparisons (p < 0.05)

+This visualization is essential for:
+- Comparing group frequencies within clusters
+- Identifying clusters that differ significantly between groups
+- Generating publication-ready figures with proper statistics

+Results are saved as `cluster_{cluster}_group_bar_graph.png` for each cluster in the results folder.
+The graphs use consistent formatting (14pt labels, 12pt ticks, 300 DPI) matching other plots in the application.

 **Feature Importance:**
 After dimensionality reduction, click "Feature Importance" to determine which features drive the X and Y dimensions of your embedding.
 This is important because:
 - It helps you understand what the dimensions represent biologically